sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

 - companies are the major structural unit and divisions are the minor structural unit.
 - Since the division identifier is a three-character alphanumeric field, a company can have several divisions.
 - A blank division is always created.
 This is sometimes referred to by Infor M3 consultants as the central division.
+### There are three special ASJs:
+- **CMNGJOB:–** This job is responsible for taking jobs from the Java job queues and delivering them to the system for processing.
+If this job is not active, no                    batch jobs will be processed.
+- **CSCHJOB :–** This is the Infor M3 job scheduler.
+It is responsible for starting jobs at their scheduled dates and times.
+- **SES900:–** This job maintains role-based security settings.
+### Routing jobs to job queues
+- Jobs can be routed to specific job queues according to settings you define in **Job.
+Connect Job Queue (MNS310)**.
+### Queuing priority:-
+- 1 to 9 where 1 = highest priority, 9 = lowest.
+- Unassigned jobs go to QBATCH with a default priority of 5.
+### Jobs are checked for definitions in the following order:
+- Job and user
+- Job and role or user group
+- Job
+- User
+- User group
+### Monitoring job processing
+Use **Job.
+Display History (MNS320)** to perform the following tasks:
+- View job queues: Only jobs not yet started or jobs ended and Job History requested
+- View or change priority
+- View or change queue
+### View job status:
+- 00 – Waiting to be run
+- 15 – Not able to run (CMNGJOB failed to start the job)
+- 20 – Currently active
+- 25 – Job ended abnormally
+- 30 – Job has finished
+## Exercise 3.1: Manage jobs:-
+### Part 1: Create a job queue:-
+1. Type Job Queue.
+Open in the M3 Menu widget Search field.
+Results display.
+2. Click the Job Queue.
+Open option.
+The Job Queue.
+Open (MNS300) program opens.
+Panel B1 displays.
+3. Type [your 009Tnn assigned user ID] in the Job queue filter field.
+4. Click Options > Create.
+Panel E displays.
+5. Type [your 009Tnn assigned user ID] job queue in the Description field.
+6. Type 5 in the Max active jobs field.
+7. Click the Next button.
+Panel B1 displays again.
+8. Click the Close (X) button to close the Job Queue.
+Open (MNS300) program.
+The Infor M3 Training homepage displays again.
+### Part 2: Create a new job entry
+Type Job.
+Connect Job Queue in the M3 Menu widget Search field.
+Results display.
+Click the Job.
+Connect Job Queue option.
+The Job.
+Connect Job Queue (MNS310) program opens.
+Panel B1 displays.
+Type MMS631CL in the Job field.
+Type [your 009Tnn assigned user ID] in the User/group field.
+Click Options > Create.
+Panel E displays.
+Type [your 009Tnn job queue in part 1] in the Job queue field.
+Click to select the Save job history check box.
+Click the Next button.
+Panel B1 displays again.
+Click the Close (X) button to close the Job.
+Connect Job Queue (MNS310) program.
+The Infor M3 Training homepage displays again.
+### Part 3: Run a batch job to confirm the new job queue is used
+1. Type Item.
+Print in the M3 Menu widget Search field.
+Results display.
+2. Click the Item.
+Print option.
+The Item.
+Print (MMS630) program opens.
+Panel E displays.
+3. Click the Next button.
+The message, “Job MMS631CL has been submitted” displays in the bottom-left margin of the panel.
+4. Click the Close (X) button to close the Item.
+Print (MMS630) program.
+The Infor M3 training homepage displays.
+5. Type Job.
+Display History in the M3 Menu widget Search field.
+Results display.
+6. Click the Job.
+Display History option.
+The Job.
+Display History (MNS320) program opens.
+   Panel B1 displays.
+7. Click the Filter Options drop-down arrow (see screenshot below).
+Filtering options expand.
+8. Click the Sorting Order drop-down arrow.
+A list displays.
+9. Click the 3-Changed by, Status, Job Queue, Job q prt list option.
+10. Type [your 009Tnn assigned user ID] in the Changed by filter field.
+11. Click the Apply button.
+The job queue associated with [your assigned 009Tnn user ID] displays.
+This confirms the job was sent to the correct queue of QBATCH.
+12. Click the Close (X) button to close the Job.
+Display History (MNS320) program.
+The Infor M3 Training homepage displays.
+## Exercise 3.2: Working with job scheduler
+### Part 1: Create a job scheduling calendar
+1. Type Job Schedule Calendar.
+Open in the M3 Menu widget Search field.
+Results display.
+2. Click the Job Schedule Calendar.
+Open option.
+The Job Schedule Calendar.
+Open (SHS060) program opens.
+Panel B1 displays.
+3. Type CAL_[your 009Tnn assigned user ID] in the Job sch cal filter field.
+4. Click Options > Create.
+Panel E displays.
+5. Type [your first and last name] in the Name field.
+6. Type [your three letter initials] job scheduling calendar in the Description field.
+7. Click the Next button.
+Panel F displays.
+8. Verify [today’s date in YYMMDD format] displays in the From Date field.
+9. Type [one month from today in YYMMDD format] in the To Date field.
+10. Click to select the following check boxes:
+    • Monday
+    • Wednesday
+    • Friday
+11. Click the Next button.
+Panel B displays with a list of dates.
+12. Right-click the first date on the first row.
+The row is highlighted and a list displays.
+13. Click the Add Text to Quicknote list item.
+14. Click Options > Delete.
+Panel D displays with the message, “Confirm deletion of schedule date YYMMDD” in the bottom-left corner of the panel.
+15. Click the Next button.
+Panel B displays and the top row you deleted appears as a blank, grayedout row.
+16. Type [the deleted schedule date] in the Schedule Date filter field.
+17. Click Options > Create.
+The [created schedule date] now displays in the list.
+18. Click the Close (X) button to close all open Infor M3 programs.
+The Infor M3 Training homepage displays.
+### Part 2: Create a job schedule category
+1. Type Job Schedule Category.
+Open in the M3 Menu widget Search field.
+Results display.
+2. Click the Job Schedule Category.
+Open option.
+The Job Schedule Category.
+Open (SHS050) program opens.
+Panel B displays.
+3. Type A[nn] in the Cat filter field where nn represents your student number.
+4. Click Options > Create.
+Panel E displays.
+5. Type [your assigned 009Tnn user ID] all times of day in the Description field.
+6. Type 000000 in the Fr time field.
+7. Type 235959 in the To time field.
+8. Click the Next button.
+Panel B displays with a new line for your category.
+9. Click the Close (X) button to close the Job Schedule Category.
+Open (SHS050) program.
+The Infor M3 Training homepage displays.
+### Part 3: Set the job schedule configuration
+1. Type Job Schedule Function.
+Open in the M3 Menu widget Search field.
+Results display.
+2. Click the Job Schedule Function.
+Open option.
+The Job Schedule Function.
+Open (SHS030/) program opens.
+Panel B1 displays.
+3. Type MMS630 in the Function filter field.
+4. Type [your assigned 009Tnn user ID] in the User filter field.
+5. Click Options > Create.
+Panel E displays.
+6. Click the JS allowed drop-down arrow.
+A List displays.
+7. Click the 1-Can sch or run list item.
+8. Type A[your assigned student number] in the JS category field.
+9. Type MMS630 in the Program field.
+10. Type MMS631CL in the Job field.
+11. Click the Application drop-down arrow.
+A list displays.
+12. Click the MPM list item.
+13. Click the Next button.
+The Job Schedule Program.
+Open (SHS031) program opens.
+Panel B displays.
+14. Verify that MMS630 displays in the Program field.
+15. Click Options > Create.
+Panel E displays.
+16. Click the Next button.
+The Job Schedule Field.
+Open (SHS035) program opens.
+Panel B displays.
+17. Click the Previous button until the Job Schedule Program.
+Open (SHS031/B) program displays again.
+The row related to MMS630 displays in the list.
+18. Click the Close (X) button until the Infor M3 Training homepage displays.

+### The system maintenance run
+- There are several functions in Infor M3 BE that are controlled by date, and when the date changes several checks and updates must be done.
+- The system maintenance run executes several programs which “clean up” certain elements of the M3 database.
+- Some of the programs are always executed when the system maintenance run starts, while others are started optionally.
+- The system maintenance run is an alternative to the normal night run.
+- It adds flexibility since you can define your own runs.
+- **Note:*** Infor recommends running the system maintenance run each night.
+-  For a function to run on a schedule, the system maintenance run must be defined in the M3 Business Engine Job Scheduler as a scheduled job.